felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 ### 2.2 Extremely fine-grained classification

-Unlike many commonly cited classification tasks which is to **classify images into different species** ([bird](http://www.vision.caltech.edu/visipedia/CUB-200.html), [tree leaves](http://leafsnap.com/dataset/), dogs in ImageNet), this task is to **recognizie images of the same species into different individuals**.
+Unlike many commonly cited classification tasks which is to **classify images into different species** ([bird](http://www.vision.caltech.edu/visipedia/CUB-200.html), [tree leaves](http://leafsnap.com/dataset/), dogs in ImageNet), this task is to **classify images of the same species into different individuals**.
 So the classifier must pick up the fine details of the callosity patterns regardless of image perspective and exposure etc.

 Fortunately the academia has actually done immense work about recognition within a species – *Homo sapiens*.
 Realizing the similarity of recognition whale and human would become a source of many of my ideas.